samraym/network_attacks/README.md

 ### SSH Bruteforce Defense

-To protect the DMZ servers from SSH brute-force attacks originating from the Internet, we implemented a defense script on the r2 gateway named ssh_protect.py.
-The script uses iptables to monitor and limit the number of SSH login attempts from a single IP address.
-If more than 5 attempts are detected within 60 seconds from the same IP, further SSH traffic from that source is dropped.
+To protect the DMZ servers from SSH brute-force attacks originating from the **Internet**, we implemented a defense script on the `r2` gateway named `ssh_protect.py`.
+Similarly to `ftp_defense.py`, the script uses iptables to monitor and limit the number of SSH login attempts from a single **IP** address.
+If more than 5 attempts are detected within 60 seconds from the same **IP**, the following SSH traffic from that source is dropped.

 To launch the defense mechanism:
 ```bash